ProxesBoxes/Base_Converter/README.md

         The base in which the value to convert from, default to base 10

    -sc, --starting_character_set
-        The character set to us for the input, defaults to standard charset
+        The character set to us for the input, by default a best attempt will be made at detecting the character based off of the starting value

    -ec, --ending_character_set
         The character set to us for the output, defaults to standard charset